Annamaria9-coder/card-matching-memory-game/README.md

 ## 💡 About the Game

-This project was built by **Anna Maria** on **May 31st, 2025**, during a chill weekend with friends — just for fun and learning.
-It's a simple memory game with clean design, motivating quotes, and smooth progression.
+A simple fun memory cards game to boost your memory and focus with a clean design and smooth progression.
 No accounts, no scores, just pure focus and good vibes.

 ---